cfengine/documentation/guide/writing-and-serving-policy/policy-framework.markdown

 #### bundlesequence ####

 The `bundlesequence` acts like the 'genetic makeup' of the configuration.
 Edit the `bundlesequence` to add any bundles you have defined, or are pre-defined.
-Consider using the `services_autorun` facility so you don't have to edit this setting at all.
+Consider using the `services_autorun` facility, an [augments file][Augments] or integrating your bundles as `methods` type promises so you don't have to edit this setting at all.

 **BEWARE THAT ONLY VALID (KNOWN) BUNDLES CAN BE ADDED.**